opsone-ch/documentation/howto/deployment.rst

 Remove local server name
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Please remember to remove the local server name (like username01.snowflakehosting.ch).
+Please remember to remove the local server name (``websitename.fqdn``).
 Otherwise this URL will be indexed by search engines and produce duplicate content.